mhBrice/thesis/article2/annexe2.md

 \begin{longtable}{ >{\em}l l r }
-\caption[List of the 46 species included in the analyses, their frequency and their corresponding group]{List of the 46 species included in the analyses, their frequency and their corresponding group.
+\caption[List of the 46 species analysed, their frequency and their corresponding group]{List of the 46 species included in the analyses, their frequency and their corresponding group.
 The frequency corresponds to the number of forest plots in which they were observed.
 The species groups were defined using their trait values and knowledge of species ecology (see Brice \emph{et al.} 2019 for details). \label{tab:tabA2.1}}\tabularnewline
 \toprule
 \textbf{Species name} & \textbf{Vernacular name} & \textbf{Frequency}\\
 \midrule